Cotswolds Spring & Winter Walking Holiday

 The walk in a nutshell: Today we follow the famous Cotswold trails of the Diamond Way and the Macmillan Way to a tasty lunch at Cold Aston.
 The Gloucestershire Way, our third national trail of the day, then leads us back to Bourton-on-the-Water.

 Don’t miss: The village church at Hampnett is quite unusual, with remarkable Victorian stenciling.

 Total ascent: 500 feet (160m)

-The walk in a nutshell: Follow the Gloucestershire Way and Diamond Way through rolling countryside to the villages of Notgrove and Cold Aston for lunch, then continue to Bourton-on-the-Water.
+The walk in a nutshell: From near Hazleton, the Gloucestershire Way and the Diamond Way take us through Notgrove and to Cold Aston for lunch.
+We then follow the same route as the Easier Walk back to Bourton-on-the-Water.